tuxthepenguin84/PiDash/README.md

 ### Installing

 Built using HTML 5 and Python 3.
-To update the index.html run:
+To update index.html run:
 ```
 python3 main.py
 ```